 The importance of focusing on relationships is further amplified when the manager can be substituted in contexts where people are exercising self-leadership.
 Individuals who are highly trained and capable, or those who have a need for independence, may not require that their leader focuses on task coordination.

 Conversely, in times of crisis or uncertainty, or when people have little knowledge or experience, task orientation is necessary.

 Since we know that mistakes happen, and are part of learning, how should we best handle them?

-Be tough on standards, be tender on people, means that when a mistake is made, we communicate the gap between person or team’s behavior and the standard you, as the leader, have set.
-We acknowledge the positive intention of people, but though empathetic inquiry as to how the intention fell short in execution.
+Being tough on standards, and being tender to people, means that when a mistake is made, we communicate the gap between a person or team’s behavior and the standard you, as the leader, have set.
+We acknowledge the positive intention of people, but through empathetic inquiry as to how the intention fell short in execution.

 Finding the gap between intention and execution enables people to self-correct and so relationships are strengthened and productivity is increased in the long run.

 Manager (Theresa): “Simon, it has come to my attention that your update to the requirement specifics in the software contained some errors, causing the operations team to waste time and resources as well as putting us behind schedule.”

 Employee (Simon): “I’m sorry Theresa, I was focused on understanding each stakeholder's needs, and when I realized the deadline to update the specs I rushed and made some errors.”